Life insurance with an investment option can help you maintain your family’s financial security in the future and in the present.

 1 Earnings within your GVUL coverage grow income tax-free while the policy stays in force.
 Money allocated to the variable investment portfolios is subject to market risk, and when redeemed may be worth more or less than your original investment.
 Please consider your investment time horizon, tax rates, and the effect of fees and expenses, including any premium expense charge, when evaluating the benefit of GVUL tax deferral.
 See your Prospectus and Certificate for complete information.

-2 [All applications for coverage are subject to review and approval by MetLife.]
-[If you choose to apply for increased coverage, the increase may be subject to underwriting.]
+2 All applications for coverage are subject to review and approval by MetLife.
 MetLife will review your information and evaluate your request for coverage based upon your answers to the health questions, MetLife’s underwriting rules and other information you authorize us to review.
 In certain cases, MetLife may request additional information to evaluate your request for coverage.

 3 To the maturity age specified in your certificate.
 In some program designs, if your plan sponsor replaces MetLife GVUL with another group life insurance plan or otherwise terminates the MetLife group policy, your coverage may also be terminated, even after retirement or separation from employment.
 Rates may increase if you leave your employer or are no longer eligible under the group and choose to continue your coverage.
 If you have ported or otherwise continued your coverage after retirement or separation from employment and the plan sponsor later terminates the group policy, cost of insurance rates may increase as a result of such termination.